pattern

 wordlist

-move the lips in synchronization (with recorded speech or song)
+to move one's lips in synchronization with recorded music or speech

 wordlist